the-turing-way/the-turing-way/book/website/communication/os-comms/os-comms-issue-tracking.md

 (os-comms-issue-tracking)=
 # Issue Tracking

-Most software development projects have some kind of issue boards to easily track current issues in the project, such as bug fixing, rolling out new features, or community engagement plans.
+Most software development projects have some kind of issue board to easily track current issues in the project, such as bug fixing, rolling out new features, or community engagement plans.
 [GitHub](https://github.com) (a very popular collaboration platform) has a built-in [issue tracker](https://guides.github.com/features/issues/) and [project boards](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) where issues can be collated together to track progress towards a more specific, higher-level goal.

 This section is a discussion around why issue tracking is useful and where you can store them.